korzio/jvu/README.md

 ## Features

-- Use any json-schema validator (which supports [basic protocol](https://github.com/korzio/jvu/blob/master/lib/validator.spec.json))
+- Use any json-schema validator
 - Expose native environment API

 // shorthands for native API